 Through our risk-based benefit products, we assume the risk of both medical and administrative costs for our customers in return for monthly premiums.
-Premium revenues from risk-based benefits products comprise nearly 90% of our total consolidated revenues.
+Premium revenues from risk-based benefits products comprise over 80% of our total consolidated revenues.
 We generally use approximately 80% to 85% of our premium revenues to pay the costs of health care services delivered to these customers.
 The profitability of our products depends in large part on our ability to predict, price for, and effectively manage medical costs.
-In this regard, Health Reform Legislation established minimum MLRs for certain health plans and authorized HHS to maintain an annual price increase review process for commercial health plans, which could make it more difficult for us to increase the prices of our products.
-In addition, our OptumHealth Local Care Delivery business negotiates capitation arrangements with commercial third-party payers.
-Under the typical capitation arrangement, the health care provider receives a fixed percentage of a third-party payer's premiums to cover all or a defined portion of the medical costs provided to the capitated member.
+In this regard, federal and state regulatory requirements obligate our commercial, Medicare Advantage and certain state-based Medicaid health plans to maintain minimum MLRs, which could make it more difficult for us to obtain price increases for our products.
+In addition, our OptumCare business negotiates capitation arrangements with commercial third-party payer's premiums to cover all or a defined portion of the medical costs provided to the capitated member.
 If we fail to predict accurately, price for or manage the costs of providing care to our capitated members, our results of operations could be materially and adversely affected.

 We manage medical costs through underwriting criteria, product design, negotiation of favorable provider contracts and care management programs.
 Total medical costs are affected by the number of individual services rendered, the cost of each service and the type of service rendered.
-Our premium revenue on commercial policies is typically at a fixed monthly rate per individual served for a 12-month period and is generally priced one to four months before the contract commences.
+Our premium revenue on commercial policies is typically at a fixed monthly rate per individual served for a 12-month period and is generally priced one to six months before the contract commences.
 Our revenue on Medicare policies is based on bids submitted in June the year before the contract year.
 Although we base the premiums we charge and our Medicare bids on our estimates of future medical costs over the fixed contract period, many factors may cause actual costs to exceed those estimated and reflected in premiums or bids.
 These factors may include medical cost inflation, increased use of services, increased cost of individual services, natural catastrophes or other large-scale medical emergencies, epidemics, the introduction of new or costly drugs, treatments and technology, new mandated benefits (such as the expansion of essential benefits coverage) or other regulatory changes and insured population characteristics.
 Relatively small differences between predicted and actual medical costs or utilization rates as a percentage of revenues can result in significant changes in our financial results.
-For example, if our 2014 medical costs for commercial insured products were 1% higher, without proportionally higher revenues from such products, our annual net earnings for 2014 would have been reduced by approximately \$190 million, excluding any offsetting impact from premium rebates due to minimum MLRs.
+For example, if our 2015 medical costs for commercial insured products were 1% higher, without proportionally higher revenues from such products, our annual net earnings for 2015 would have been reduced by approximately \$210 million, excluding any offsetting impact from reduced premium rebates due to minimum MLRs.

 In addition, the financial results we report for any particular period include estimates of costs that have been incurred for which claims are still outstanding.
 These estimates involve an extensive degree of judgment.
-If these estimates prove too low, our results of operations could be materially and adversely affected.
+If these estimates prove inaccurate, our results of operations could be materially and adversely affected.